 Standards of Care

-Setting the Standards of Care for Obesity
+Setting the Standards of Care in Overweight & Obesity

 African American female physician examining a senior overweight African American female patient